colbyfayock/launchtime-workshop/lessons/03 - Customizing Your React Leaflet Map with a Mapbox Basemap Style/README.md

 To do this, we can use Create React Apps's built-in environment variable solution.
 You should be able to find an `.env.shared.sample` file that you can duplicate and remove `sample` from the name.
 You can then use this to fill in your details for the variables.

-For this extra credit assignment, set up the TileLayer endpoint to use your Mapbox API Key from an environment variable.

 #### Where We'll Make Changes
 * `lessons/.env.shared`
-* `/src/App.js`

 ### 5. Configuring a Mapbox Endpoint for our Map Style